agilly/lao_bytecode/compact_lao_messages_app/README.md

 ## Outputs:

 1. `./arduino_code/scrolling_messages.ino` : An example of code for displaying a scrolling message on an OLED screen

 2. `./arduino_code/glyph_bitmaps.h` : auto-generated header file, containing the all the needed bitmaps compressed into one large bitmap (to save space)

-3. `./arduino_code/phrases_to_display.h` : auto-generated header file, containing, for each input phrase, a squential list of indexes into the overall character list
+3. `./arduino_code/phrases_to_display.h` : auto-generated header file, containing, for each input phrase, a  list of indexes into the overall character list

 ## Setup